Powell Family Cooking

 • 8 ounces mozzarella cheese shredded or cut into sticks for stuffing

-• 3 cups marinara sauce homemade or store-bought
+• 3 cups homemade marinara sauce or store-bought

 • 1 tablespoon olive oil

-• 1 onion sliced
+• 1 medium onion sliced

 • 1 teaspoon Italian seasoning